 - Give them a tour of the office/building they are working in.

 - Provide information about the local area and great lunch spots.

 It is normal for a new employee to ask various questions and have concerns in their first few days or even weeks of work.
 Provide them with a mentor to confide in about any questions or concerns raised.
 This will ease any confusion and show that you care about them.
 This mentor can help the new hire grow and integrate into their new role easier and quicker.

-Frequent check-ins with your new hire are an important to show employees you care.
+Frequent check-ins with your new hire are important to show employees you care.
 On day one, Schedule weekly meetings between the employee and their manager.
-During these sessions, you can develop a sense for whether they are adjusting to the culture of the company and evaluate any progress made on goals.
+During these sessions, you can develop a sense of whether they are adjusting to the culture of the company and evaluate any progress made on goals.
 These check-ins will allow the employee to ask any necessary questions, clarify expectations and priorities.

 Learn from each new employee and ask for feedback once the onboarding process has ended.
 This gives an opportunity for an employee to reflect on how the onboarding process went and whether or not there were any rough patches.
 Strengthening your onboarding process will help raise retention rates, improve employee satisfaction and increase job performance.

-Companies with the best onboarding strategy aren’t just more likely to keep their employees but also have a dramatic effect on job performance, job satisfaction and organizational commitment.
+Companies with the best onboarding strategy aren’t just more likely to keep their employees but also have a dramatic effect on job performance, job satisfaction, and organizational commitment.
 Become one of the best companies to work for by strengthening your onboarding process.